Mediawiki-wysiwyg/WYSIWYG-CKeditor/WYSIWYG/ckeditor/plugins/texttransform/README.md

-Text Transform Plugin for CKEditor
+Text Transform Plugin for CKEDITOR
 ================================

 A very simple plugin which provides transforming selected text to new cases.
 You can transform selected text to uppercase, lowercase or simply capitalize it.